 Bridle Trail between Grand Canyon Lodge and North Kaibab Trail.

-All roads open for vehicular traffic at the North Rim.
+All roads are open for vehicular traffic at the North Rim.

 Mule Rides at the North Rim

 The stable on the North Rim offers guided mule rides from May 15 until October 15.
-Canyon Rides offers several different rides with mules that are sure-footed and calm.
+Canyon Rides offers several different rides with sure-footed and calm mules.

-Guided 1-hour Rim Ride—This ride is offered four times a day and it’s minimum age requirement is 7-years-old.
-Maximum weight is 220 pounds and prices start at $50 per person.
+Guided 1-hour Rim Ride—This ride is offered four times a day.
+The minimum age requirement is 7.
+The maximum weight is 220 pounds, and prices start at $60 per person.

 Guided 3-hour Rim—Using the Ken Patrick Trail, this ride travels to Uncle Jim’s Point.
-It is offered two times a day and has 10-year-old age requirement with the same 220-pound weight requirement.
-Prices start at $100 per person.
+It is offered two times a day and has a 10-year-old age requirement with the same 220-pound weight requirement.
+Prices start at $120 per person.

 Into the Canyon Guided 3-hour Ride—This guided ride heads down 2,300 feet into the canyon on the North Kaibab trail and reaches Supai Tunnel.
-It is offered two times a day and has 10-year-old age requirement with a 200-pound weight requirement.
-Prices start at $100 per person.
+It is offered two times a day and has a 10-year-old age requirement with a 200-pound weight requirement.
+Prices start at $120 per person.

 A shuttle picks up at the Grand Canyon Lodge for all rides.